 “While businesses with this model have traditionally been more common on the West Coast we are now seeing them actively growing in Toronto.”

-Pension funds in Toronto are dominated by Ontario the ‘Big 3’ as well as numerous national funds.
+Pension funds in Toronto are dominated the ‘Big 3’ as well as numerous national funds.
 The funds remain an attractive choice for many qualified accountants, offering exposure to interesting investment opportunities across a widespread portfolio of financial instruments, private equity, real estate and infrastructure.

 “Many of these firms have a strong portfolio of global assets allowing for international exposure and potential secondments to other offices,” explained Fox.